Rationale

 - Malignant

-- Thyroid
+- Thyroid nodules

-- Non-thyroid head and neck cancers
+- Nonthyroid head and neck cancers

-- Lymphoma
+- Lymphomas

 Key Objectives

-Given a patient with a neck mass, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
+Given a patient with a neck mass, the candidate will diagnose the cause, severity, and complications, and initiate an appropriate management plan.
 Particular attention should be paid to excluding malignancy.

 Enabling Objectives